HOW TO APPROACH NEW TRICKS - WITH JEROME

 Wing Foiling is rapidly evolving.
 One of the drivers of the fast increasing number of tricks in freestyle is the Belgian born Jerome Cloetens, who grew up on the windy beaches of Tarifa, South of Spain.

 For the average rider, keeping up can feel nearly impossible!
 Yet, whether you work on your first tacks, 360´s or crazy flips, you can always learn from the pros to raise your skill level.

 Time to sit down for an interview with Jerome, who admits having easily crashed 700 times before landing his first "Mobius".
 Learn more about his secrets on how to approach new manoeuvres and how this true innovator in Wing Foiling is reshaping the sport with entirely new perspectives!

 As a former professional kiteboarder Jerome brings with him an enormous repertoire and already invented his own trick, the Palau Flip.

 Months ahead of the GWA World Cup in his hometown Tarifa, he again worked hard on something new, this time with the goal to add an inverted handle pass from kiteboarding into Wing Foiling!
 In October Jerome gave us a sneak preview on his Instagram channel on how this can work.

-Just in time to perform the new trick, that the GWA decided to call “Mobius” at the Freestyle World Cup in Tarifa and secure himself another spot on the podium.
+Just in time to perform the new trick, the GWA decided to call it “Mobius” and allowed it at the Freestyle World Cup in Tarifa.
+And Jerome secured himself another spot on the podium.
 Well done Jerome!